Introduction

 The support pokemon.

+This pokemon's role is to support the boss killer.
+Like the boss killer it needs to have sturdy, and its moveset is comprised of soak, heal block, a protect like move, and a move that either kills the pokemon or swaps it out, like self-destruct or teleport.
 The point of this move is to swap out into your staller after the other pokemon has attacked so you get a safe swap into your staller and can force a double battle right away, you do this the turn the other pokemon will die to the DoT’s.
 You use soak to get rid of a pokemons grass type so they can be leech seeded, it also has the bonus of making salt cure deal more damage.
 Heal block is used to make pokemon die faster, it stops both other mons from healing from any sources, including the healing tokens.
 This pokemon does not need any items.
 It should only be sent out after leech seed is up or it's only out for 1 turn to use soak.

 Here is an example of a setup support mon

 The only ability that this pokemon must have is sturdy, it does not need anything else.
+This pokemon can be made from entirely wild pokemon

 You can start with a pokemon that you will turn into your support pokemon.
 A pokemon with psychic surge Passive.
 The best one is solosis.
 This lil blob gets protect and heal block via level up and gets explosion via TM.
 They cost 3 points (1 with 2 cost down), does not need any egg moves and have shiny variants.